Dan Lacksman: Biography

 In 1978, he founded the then avant-garde electronic band Telex together with Marc Moulin and Michel Moers.
 They had some international hits like "Moskow Diskow", "Spike Jones" and "Peanuts".

 In 1979, he co-produced with Marc Moulin Lio's first album, and her first multi-million selling single, "Le Banana Split".

 In 1980, he founded Synsound studio I in Brussels, and has worked there with many Belgian and international artists like Sparks, Alain Chamfort, Etienne Daho, and Haruomi Hosono from Yellow Magic Orchestra.
 In 1983, he recorded Thomas Dolby's second album, The Flat Earth.

 In 1990, he co-produced with Sacha Chaty, and engineered two albums of French female vocalist, Sara Mandiano, which included her biggest hit "J'ai des doutes".
 He also co-produced and engineered for the German label Metronome, Camouflage's albums Methods of Silence and Bodega Bohemia.

 In March 1995, he opened the second Synsound studio in an old brewery close to his home.
 The new studio's acoustics were designed by the famous designer Andy Munro (more than 200 studio designs including George Martin's Air studios in London).

 He has worked there with artists like Will Tura, Maurane, K's Choice, Clouseau, Ozark Henry, Arno, Marie Daulne (Zap Mama), Youssou N’Dour, Alain Chamfort, Benabar, Eros Ramazzotti, Hooverphonic, David Bowie, Viktor Lazlo...

-In 1993 Lacksman produced the first album of Deep Forest which became a huge hit worldwide.
-In 1996, he produced the first album of Ozark Henry, I'm Seeking Something That Has Already Found Me.
+In 1993 Dan Lacksman produced the first album of Deep Forest which became a huge hit worldwide.
+In 1996, he produced the first album of Ozark Henry, I'm Seeking Something That Has Already Found Me, and collaborated on the album Pangea.

-During all those years, Lacksman has recorded, mixed and produced albums in all genres, including jazz, classic, pop, rock, dance, and of course electronic music, one of his first passions.
+During all those years, Dan Lacksman has recorded, mixed and produced albums in all genres, including jazz, classic, pop, rock, dance, and of course electronic music, one of his first passions.
 He has combined the big modular Moog IIIP and more vintage analog synthesizers with some of the best virtual plugin synthesizers to form a powerful electronic music studio.